zrudzionis/kitchen-orders/README.md

 * storage_type: string
 * inventory_count: int

-Placing an order would insert a row into "storage" and increment counter in "inventory".
+Placing an order would insert a row into "order_storage" and increment counter in "inventory".

-Discarding order would remove a row from "storage" and decrement counter in "inventory".
+Discarding order would remove a row from "order_storage" and decrement counter in "inventory".

-Moving order would update storage_type in "storage" and decrement, increment counters in "inventory".
+Moving order would update storage_type in "order_storage" and decrement, increment counters in "inventory".

 Table modifications would be done within a transaction using the "repeatable read" isolation level to avoid "lost update" problem.
 To maintain storage capacity constraints and avoid phantom reads we would add inventory constraints like this:
 ```